DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

 Playing with the Configuration Service
 --------------------------------------

+Note: please, read and complete :ref:`stuff_that_run` before continuing.

 If you are here, it means that your developer installation contains a **dirac.cfg** file, that should stay in the $DIRACDEVS/etc directory.
 We'll play a bit with it now.

 You have already done this: